semuconsulting/pynmeagps/README.md

 <NMEA(GNGLL, lat=-53.45072, NS=S, lon=2.240233, EW=E, time=22:32:32, status=A, posMode=A)>
 ```

-The `NMEAMessage` object exposes different public properties depending on its message ID,
+The `NMEAMessage` object exposes different public attributes depending on its message ID,
-e.g. the `RMC` message has the following properties:
+e.g. the `RMC` message has the following attributes:

 ```python
 >>> print(msg)